goleador/CSC317/guides/TERMINAL.md

-# 🚀 Crash Course: Basic Terminal for Web Development
+# 🚀 Basic Terminal for Web Development

 ## 📌 Objective
 This guide introduces the essential terminal commands for navigating, managing files, and executing processes on Unix-based systems (Linux/macOS) and Windows.